Taxation of foreign pension in Denmark

 Foreign pensions are generally taxable in Denmark.
 However, there may be situations where the same pension is taxed both in Denmark and in the country from which the pension is paid.

 Denmark has entered into double taxation treaties with many countries to avoid double taxation of income.
-It is important to investigate who has the right to tax and what relief options are available.
+It is important to investigate, who has the right to tax and which relief options are available.

 Currency Fluctuations

-Foreign pensions are typically paid in another currency, and currency fluctuations can affect the taxable income when converted to Danish kroner.
+Foreign pensions are typically paid in another currency.
+Currency fluctuations can affect the taxable income when converted to Danish kroner.

 Documentation Requirements